-Strengthening the Capacity of Early Career Researchers to Monitor and Track Progress of Life-saving Health Interventions n August 23, 2023, at the APHRC campus, Ulwazi Place, During the training, the ten fellows had the opportunity to Serengeti's meeting room was a beehive of activity.
-Ten interact directly with their assigned facilitators to review their early career researchers were busy on their laptops analytical plans and methods.
-Fellows also participated in at crunching data on reproductive, maternal, newborn, child, least two APHRC short courses (e.g., scientific writing, data and adolescent health and nutrition (RMNCAH+N), often analysis using STATA or R, and conducting systematic reviews.) looking up to consult their mentors or among themselves At the end of the analytical workshop, each fellow finalized in low tones.
-The researchers were the first cohort of the their research projects, including analytical methods, products, Countdown to 2030 for Women's, Children's, and Adolescents' and timelines, set up a plan for writing and publishing Health (CD2030) fellowship. manuscripts on findings from their research, started data Among them is a vibrant statistician from the University of analysis for their projects, gained skills to conduct systematic Zambia, Mwiche Musukuma.
-"For the fellowship, my research reviews and meta-analyses, obtained relevant scientific writing focus is on deliveries occurring in International Organization skills and publishing tips.
+Strengthening the Capacity of Early Career Researchers to Monitor and Track Progress of Life-saving Health Interventions n August 23, 2023, at the APHRC campus, Ulwazi Place, Serengeti's meeting room was a beehive of activity.
+Ten early career researchers were busy on their laptops crunching data on reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH+N), often looking up to consult their mentors or among themselves in low tones.
+The researchers were the first cohort of the Countdown to 2030 for Women's, Children's, and Adolescents' Health (CD2030) fellowship.